Rajat-Vishwa/URL-Shortner/README.md

 ### Usage

-To import the Shortner class,
+Import the Shortner class,

 ```python
     from Shortner.shortner import Shortner
 ```

-Create an instance of the Shortner
+Create an instance of the Shortner,

 ```python
     sh = Shortner()
 ```

-To simply shorten a URL with a random back-half
+To simply shorten a URL with a random back-half,

 ```python
     url = 'www.youtube.com'